jdanil/libyear/README.md

 ## Metrics

 - `drift` representing "dependency drift"; the time between the release of the currently used and latest (stable) available versions of a dependency.
+Measured in "libyears".
 - `pulse` representing "pulse check", an indication of a dependency's activity; the time since the release of the latest available version of a dependency (including pre-release).
+Measured in "libyears".
+- `releases` the number of stable releases between the currently used and latest (stable) available versions of a dependency.

-All metrics are measured in "libyears" and are calculated against dependencies both collectively and individually.
+All metrics are calculated against dependencies both collectively and individually.

 ## Why